Talhaa-git/007-test-calculator/README.md

-# 007-test-calculator
-this calculator is made in python with streamlit api. enjoy!
+# web app deployed on Heroku

+The deployed web app is live at https:

+The web app was built in Python using the following libraries:
+* streamlit